-1) Year in this table indicates implementation year and with the survey period being the previous year (or the fiscal year of the year prior to the previous year)
+1) Year in this table indicates implementation year, with the survey period covered being the previous year (or the fiscal year (Note) before the last)

 2) "Days granted" exclude those carried over from the previous year.
-(Note)

-- 3) "Days acquired" indicates the number of days actually acquired within a year. - 4) "Acquisition rate" is calculated by (Total days acquired / Total days granted) × 100 (%).
+3) "Days acquired" indicates the number of days actually acquired within a year.

-5) From the survey in 2015 "Private enterprises other than cooperated companies" are added to survey object.
+- - 4) "Acquisition rate" is calculated by (Total days acquired / Total days granted) × 100 (%).
+5) From the survey in 2015, "privately managed corporations other than company organizations" are added to the survey object.
 "Compound services business" is also surveyed.